pivotal/docs-tap/learning-center/getting-started/learningcenter-operator.md

 ## Kubernetes cluster requirements

-The Learning Center operator should be able to be deployed to any Kubernetes cluster supporting custom resource definitions and the concept of operators.
+The Learning Center Operator should be able to be deployed to any Kubernetes cluster supporting custom resource definitions and the concept of operators.

 The cluster must have an ingress router configured.
 Only a basic deployment of the ingress controller